RZulfikri/react-native-awesome-component/doc/custom-alert.md

 CustomAlertProps = {
   containerStyle: {}, // view style
   titleStyle: {}, // text style
+  iconType: string, // it use to set default icon type `(ant-design, entypo, evil-icons, feather, font-awesome, font-awesome5, fontisto, foundation, ionicons, material-community, material-icons, octicons)` | `font-awesome5`
+  iconSuccessName: string, // it use to set default icon success name
+  iconInfoName: string, // it use to set default icon info name
+  iconErrorName: string, // it use to set default icon error name
+  iconSuccessSize: number, // it use to set default icon success size
+  iconInfoSize: number, // it use to set default icon info size
+  iconErrorSize: number, // it use to set default icon error size
+  iconSuccessStyle: StyleProp<ImageStyle>, // it use to set default icon success style
+  iconInfoStyle: StyleProp<ImageStyle>, // it use to set default icon info style
+  iconErrorStyle: StyleProp<ImageStyle>, // it use to set default icon error style
   messageStyle: {}, // text style
   imageStyle: {}, // image style
   singleButtonContainerStyle: {}, // view style